 This easy Stovetop Macaroni and Cheese recipe requires no time in the oven and is so much more delicious than a boxed mix.
 It’s super creamy, cheesy, and guaranteed to satisfy!

 Homemade Macaroni and Cheese has always been a comfort food staple in this house.
-My tried and true oven baked Mac and Cheese was one of the very first recipes published on Valerie’s Kitchen nearly 9 years ago and I’ve made that recipe more times than I can count.
+My tried and true Baked Macaroni and Cheese was one of the very first recipes published on Valerie’s Kitchen nearly 9 years ago and I’ve made that recipe more times than I can count.
 It has remained a mainstay in my kitchen.

 I recently set out to create an easy Macaroni and Cheese recipe that is prepared from start to finish on the stove.
 If you’re home with kids in the house right now, this stovetop recipe is a great choice for an easy lunch or dinner.
 Actually, it makes an awesome lunch or dinner whether there are kids in the house or not!